 List methods that return a collection of resources are paginated using next or offset and limit query parameters.

-Default limit value is 10 and default offset value is 0.
+The default limit value is 10 and default offset value is 0.

 Resources are returned in reverse order by id by default, meaning the API returns the last 10 resources in a collection.